soulcutter/saxerator/README.md

   > [Ruby's built-in array conversion method](http://www.ruby-doc.org/core-2.1.1/Kernel.html#method-i-Array)
   > in the form `Array(element_or_array)`

+Why Active Record fails when I'm passing String value to the query?

+  > Saxerator doesn't return Array, Hash or String to you.
+But you can convert it to needed type by calling `.to_<type>` method as you usually do.

 ###  Contribution ###

 For running tests for all parsers run `rake spec:adapters`